facto/rails-upgrade_checklist/app/views/pages/list.markdown

 ### Does this process suck?
 - YES: OMG SUCKS
 - BUT: Rails 4.0 is a flipping dream.
 If you go back to Rails 2.3 you will hate life.
 Rails 3.0: less hate, but melancholy.
-Rails 3.1: you're ok, and glad you skipping the whole `attr_accessible` things.
+Rails 3.1: you're ok, and glad you're skipping the whole `attr_accessible` things.

 ## YAY -- What should you do with this list?